Svalbard Ski & Sail

 Booking Conditions Fine Print

-We have chartered the s/v Noorderlicht through Oceanwide Adventures.
+We have chartered the s/v Noorderlicht through Swan Expeditions, a Dutch company specializing in tall ships.
 The Noorderlicht is the ideal vessel for a ski and sail trip.
-It is 50 m (150 ft) long and has a capacity for 20 passengers and 5 crew.
+It is 50 m (150 ft) long, has a capacity for 20 passengers and 5 crew.
 Not too big but also not too small either.
 Spending a week on a boat it’s nice to have lots of room to move around and a variety of friends to mingle with throughout the week.

-A captain, second mate, third mate, cook and expedition coordinator are Oceanwide’s staff who will ensure a successful and safe voyage.
+A captain, second mate, third mate, cook and expedition coordinator are Swan Expedition’s staff who will ensure a successful and safe voyage.

 This is categorized as a Classic Pace trip.

 - Peaks between 700m – 1200m asl

 - Up to 1500 m climbs / descents / day

 - Glaciated terrain